Marietta Brew Appiah-Oppong: Politics

+During her tenure as the Minister for Justice, she managed Government's legal response to all issues, oversaw drafting and the presentation of legislation to the Parliament of the Republic of Ghana, and supervised the general administration of the justice ministry with quiet distinction.

+She was a member of the team that successfully won Ghana’s maritime dispute with Cote D’Ivoire at the International Tribunal on the Law of the Sea (ITLOS).

+In 2025, she was appointed as legal counsel to President-elect John Dramani Mahama.

 International Chamber of Commerce

 In June 2018, she was appointed to serve a 3-year term on the International Chamber of Commerce's Court of Arbitration for a three-year stint spanning 1 July 2018 – 30 June 2021.
-The decision to appoint her was taken on June 21, 2018, at the ICC's World Council Meeting in Paris.
+The decision to appoint her was taken on 21 June 2018, at the ICC's World Council Meeting in Paris.